PLEASE NOTE: Council made the decision on 24 May 2016 to cease mandatory cat registration as of 1 July 2016.

 However, cats are predators by nature and will go looking for mates, defend territory and hunt wildlife outdoors.
 This predatory nature is particularly active after dark; the same time your cat is most vulnerable if outdoors.
 Ipswich City Council, through its permits, Local Laws and animal programs, assists owners to understand feline behaviour and protect their animal, whilst minimising potential disruption to community and the local environment by cats that are not managed responsibly.

-You can keep two cats on your property without the need for a permit.
+You can keep up to two cats on your property without the need for a permit or up to four cats on land 2,000m² or more.
 A kitten is considered a cat at three months of age.

 If you wish to keep more than two cats, you must apply to Ipswich City Council for a permit.